Prabowo Subianto: Defence Cooperation

-In his first 100 days as Minister of Defense, Prabowo visited 8 countries to meet the Ministers of Defense of Malaysia, Thailand, Turkey, China, Japan, the Philippines, and France to strengthen military relations.
+In his first 100 days as Minister of Defence, Prabowo visited 8 countries to meet the Ministers of Defence of Malaysia, Thailand, Turkey, China, Japan, the Philippines, and France to strengthen military relations.

-Prabowo also made efforts to help state owned defense enterprises to export their products overseas.
+Prabowo also made efforts to help state owned defence enterprises to export their products overseas.
 He succeeded in helping Indonesian Aerospace export CN-235 aircraft to Senegal and export NC-212i aircraft to Thailand, as well as helping PAL Indonesia export landing platform dock-type warships to the Philippine Navy.

-In August 2024, Prabowo and Australian Prime Minister Anthony Albanese announced a new defense cooperation agreement to strengthen Australia–Indonesia security ties.
+In August 2024, Prabowo and Australian Prime Minister Anthony Albanese announced a new defence cooperation agreement to strengthen Australia–Indonesia security ties.